 The number one thing is simple: make sure you use it.
 And if it’s not working, change it — it may need only a tweak to become the most valuable component of your recruitment strategy.

 Don’t let candidates forget you either.
-You can send personalized emails with new job postings as they arise or send out an email newsletter, one targeted to internal candidates and another to external.
+You can send personalized emails with new job postings as they arise or send out an email newsletter, one targeted to internal candidates and another to external ones.
 Staying engaged with your talent pool is an important aspect of the development process, especially if someone is on the hunt for a new career.
 Recruit smarter, not harder